bakwc/PornDetector/README.md

 ### Requirements of tensorlflow detector
 - python 2.7
+- opencv 2.4 (you can take binary from repository)
 - latest tensorflow

 This is my configuration, may be it can work with another library versions.